IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 :arrow_right: The inventory of virtualized systems is dynamically built upon launch.

-## Part 1: Configuration setup for Ansible on the DevNet VM
+## Part 1: Configure Ansible on the DevNet VM

 To begin, it is necessary to configure Ansible and verify SSH access to the hypervisor from the DevNet VM.